dungttvms/chodatgialai.com-be/README.md

 ## Administrator

 - [x] As an admin, I can control All Users, All Posts and All Blogs in ControlPanel Page
+- [x] As an admin, I can collect user information (name, phone Number, favorite location, frequency access...) from ChatBot and ip address,
+- [x] As an admin, I can control (CRUD) All Posts and All Blogs in ControlPanel Page
 - [x] As an admin, I can create a new Post/Blog
 - [x] As an admin, I can update(all fields)/delete all posts
 - [x] As an admin, I can update(role)/delete client user

+### Next steps

+- [ ] Build create/update blog Page, using tinymce/wysiwyg
+- [ ] Using MongoDB create real estate data (post/blogs)
+- [ ] Build search feature (province/district or price/acreage...)